-Crosby, R. G., & Smith, E. I. (in review).
+Crosby, R. G., & Smith, E. I. (in press).
 Promoting resiliency through children’s ministry: Evaluating the small group development module of the Reach Hurting Kids Workshop.
 Journal of Psychology and Christianity.

 Crosby, R. G., Smith, E. I., & Davis, T. (2023, July 10-14).
 Developing trauma-informed competency among religious educators: An evaluation of the Reach Hurting Kids Workshop [Poster Presentation.]
 Religious Education Association 2023 Annual Meeting, Virtual Conference. https://religiouseducation.net/rea2023